How to Start an LLC in Puerto Rico

 4. Adopt an Operating Agreement

-Just like it says, an operating agreement is a document that guides how your LLC operates.
+Just like the name implies, an operating agreement is a document that guides how your LLC operates.
 It should include important information like how LLC member voting is handled, the allocation of profit, and how to resolve disputes between members.
 The operating agreement is an internal document you should keep on record at your business, you don’t have to file it with the Department of State.

 You might hear that Puerto Rico doesn’t require LLCs to have an operating agreement.
 That’s technically true, but an operating agreement is a good choice for any LLC.
 Having one sets rules for keeping your business operating correctly and helps with maintaining your liability protection.
 Plus, most banks usually want to see an operating agreement before opening an account for a business.